wernerpe/franka_analytical_ik/README.md

 # An analytical Inverse Kinematics (IK) solver for Franka Emika Panda

-Note from Pete: This branch implements simple python bindings ontop of the original repo this was forked from.
+## Note from Pete: This branch implements simple python bindings ontop of the original repo this was forked from.
 Instructions are AI-generated so there might be mistakes 😇

+# Original Readme starts here

 You can support this project by referencing our paper: